 Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder (OCD) is a mental health disorder marked by intrusive, unwanted thoughts that cause a sense of distress or anxiety, which people manage through rituals or compulsions, which can cause impairments in daily life functioning.
+Obsessive Compulsive Disorder (OCD) is a mental health disorder marked by intrusive, unwanted thoughts that cause a sense of distress or anxiety.
+People manage these thoughts through rituals or compulsions, which can cause impairments in daily life functioning.
 Treatment through exposure and response prevention therapy and medications are available and evidence-based.
 Though OCD is quite common with one in forty adults affected by the condition, less than 10% of those experiencing symptoms will seek treatment.

 What is OCD?